 - All Love Is Unrequited: While he has a huge crush on Maki, Mark knows that she has feelings for the protagonist instead.
 The manga emphasizes this during the party's visit to the Lost Forest.

-- The Big Guy: While he is one of the shortest member in the party, he is one of the best fighters in the party.
+- The Big Guy: While he is one of the shortest members of the party, he is one of the best fighters in the party.

 - Dance Battler: Can use the Dance command as part of his negotiation skillset."Mark danced crazy!"

 - Delinquents: He is apparently in trouble with the local police because of the graffiti he puts around town.

 - Disc-One Nuke: Technically nearly everyone in the party can use Gozu Tennoh, the level 18 Persona that trivializes the game with Megidola, but Mark's Chariot arcana gives him the best affinity with it, letting him trivialize random encounters until just a little over the halfway point.

 - Flipping the Bird: Does this in the back cover of the first volume of the manga.